hakkudeus/Air-Alert/Readme.md

 * sub-regions threat statuses;
 > **Do not** use this app as a main source of information.
 You may put it as a demonstration piece on your retro-workstation, however consider always checking official/professional sources.

-Windows Defender might report the installer/app on modern OS'es (Windows 10 & 11) as suspicious due to (as far as i can guess) lack of digital certificates on executables.
+Windows Defender might report the installer/app on modern OS'es (Windows 10 & 11, or technically any other OS with an antivirus) as suspicious due to (as far as i can guess) lack of digital certificates on executables.
 I have reported this issue to Microsoft, but if the problem persists and you know how to fix, let me know.

 # Build Requirements
 Currently, there are two "branches" of development with different code, platform and language.